gristlabs/grist-help/help/en/docs/FAQ.md

 ### Why do I have multiple sites?

 All Grist users have access to a free personal site.
-The personal site is always named beginning with "@" and is always located at [docs.getgrist.com](https://docs.getgrist.com/).
+The personal site is always named beginning with '@' and is always located at [docs.getgrist.com](https://docs.getgrist.com/).
 Each document in this site may be shared with up to two guests for free.
 Learn more about free plans on our [pricing page](https://www.getgrist.com/pricing/).

-Documents shared with you from other personal accounts will be shown in your personal site in workspaces named with "@Name" to indicate the owner of that document.
+Documents shared with you from other personal accounts will be shown in your personal site in workspaces named with '@Name' to indicate the owner of that document.

 You may navigate between your [personal site](teams.md#understanding-personal-sites) and [team sites](teams.md) by clicking in the top-left corner to open a drop-down menu of sites to which you have access.